 How to Sell a House with Water Damage

-It may surprise you to learn that water damage isn’t just caused by heavy rainy seasons or burst and leaking pipes.
+It may surprise you to learn that water damage isn’t just caused by heavy rainy seasons or bursts and leaking pipes.
 It can be caused by an old and outdated plumbing system, moisture buildup in crawl spaces or basements, and malfunctioning heating, ventilation, and air conditioning (HVAC) units.
 Even aging or improperly installed household appliances like your dishwasher, washing machine, and water heater can leak enough water that can lead to a lot of damage.

 What’s worse is that by the time you discover water damage and the issue that’s creating it, the damage is already been done.
 And, often, it’s more damage than you can afford to fix.